johsteffens/xoico/README.md

 # Xoila Compiler

-Xoico is a self-hosting compiler for [xoila](https://github.com/johsteffens/beth#xoila)-code.
+Xoico is a self-hosting compiler for [xoila](https://github.com/johsteffens/beth#xoila) programming language.

 It generates c-source code, which is stored in files named `*.xo.{c,h}`.

 Configuration files `*_xoico.cfg` specify how xoico is to navigate through the sources.
-I tried to make them self-explanatory.

 ***More details will follow ...***